History of the School

 The Belgian School at Athens is run by a small, but dedicated and knowledgeable staff.
-The Director and the Deputy Director are the main academic and administrative staff and they organize and run all of EBSA activities and events.
+The Director and the Assistant Director are the main academic and administrative staff and they organize and run all of EBSA activities and events.

 Nikos Natsoulis, lawyer, legal advisor

 Belgian School at Athens (EBSA) - Greek non profit organisation

 Her excellency the ambassador of Belgium in Athens